"To be chosen as a recipient of such a prestigious award that the behest of one's friends and peers, is extremely gratifying."

-Joe Wilder has played trumpet with a virtual Who's Who of jazz -- Louis Armstrong, Count Basie, Cab Calloway, Benny Carter, Dizzy Gillespie, and Benny Goodman, to name just a few.
+Joe Wilder played with a virtual Who's Who of jazz -- Louis Armstrong, Count Basie, Cab Calloway, Benny Carter, Dizzy Gillespie, Benny Goodman, Lionel Hampton, Billie Holiday, Lena Horne, Quincy Jones, John Lewis, Charles Mingus, George Russell, and Dinah Washington, to name just a few.

 Wilder was born in 1922 into a musical family led by his father Curtis, a bassist and bandleader in Philadelphia.
 Wilder's first performances took place on the radio program Parisian Tailor's Colored Kiddies of the Air.
-He and the other young musicians were backed up by such illustrious bands as Duke Ellington's and Louis Armstrong's.
-Wilder studied classical music at the Mastbaum School of Music in Philadelphia but turned to jazz, joining his first touring big band, Les Hite's band, in 1941.
+He and the other young musicians were backed up by such illustrious bands as Duke Ellington's and Louis Armstrong's that were also then playing at the Lincoln Theater.
+Wilder studied at the Mastbaum School of Music in Philadelphia but turned to jazz when he felt that there was little future for an African- American classical musician.
+Wilder joined his first touring big band, Les Hite's band, in 1941.

 NEA: Tell me about how you first became interested in jazz.